jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Philosophy**: The largely unspoken ideals that tell individuals what's right and wrong, good and bad, in science, art, morals, politics, and economics.
 Philosophy is supposed to unite individuals to see the big picture; that everyone's choices matter, because everyone is a player god.

 **Ruling philosophy**: A civilization's chosen philosophy.
-One that all factions/ideologies agree on.
+One that "clicks" for all factions/ideologies.
 Examples include the "Divine Rights of Kings," derived from Christian theology and used in royalist Europe; "Marxist-Leninism" of the Soviet Union; and the combination of "Right/Left" philosophies of the Western world today.
 The ruling philosophy is supposed to help society win the game of civilization.

 **Happiness**: The test of how well the ruling philosophy is doing its job.
 Spending quality time with family, having good friends, working a steady job, being in good physical and mental health, looking forward to the future.
 These are all signs of (genuine) happiness.